wemake-services/caddy-docker/README.md

 ### docker-compose example

-This image is created be used in `docker-compose.yml`.
+This image is created to be used in `docker-compose.yml`.
 Here's an example:

 ```yaml
 version: '2'